With everything that 2020 has thrown at us, the last thing you need is for credit card fraud to ruin your holidays.

 If you’re shopping in person, using a card with an EMV chip offers greater protection than a card with a magnetic strip alone.
 The chip provides dynamic data that can’t be known or guessed by someone who steals your card or card number, and it makes cards harder to replicate.
 All Suffolk Federal credit cards include EMV chips.

 Whatever card you’re using to do your shopping this holiday season, following the tips above will help keep you safe.
-To learn more about more ways Suffolk Federal can help protect your credit card from fraud, click here.
+Suffolk Federal also offers credit card protection to better help protect your credit cards from fraud.